CDR Writers Nepal

 • An engineering problem you solved

 Each episode should emphasize your personal involvement and how you applied your engineering knowledge.
-Remember to write in the first person ("I did..."), and avoid focusing on team activities.
+Write in the first person and avoid focusing only on team activities.

 3. Career Episode Requirements